 When is this being proposed?

-The scheme will be advertised from Thursday 10 March 2022 and consultation responses will be accepted from this date.
+The scheme was advertised from Thursday 10 March 2022 and consultation responses were accepted from that date.

 What will it look like?

-The closure point will be situated south of the railway bridge, north Pinn Brook/the scout club.
+The closure point will be situated south of the railway bridge, north Pinn Brook/the scout HQ.

 Appropriate highway signs will be introduced on either side of the lane.
-Concrete blocks with reflective strips will be placed onto the road at its closure point, allowing pedestrian, cyclists, equestrians, people with wheelchairs, etc to pass through, but restrict motor traffic.
+Concrete blocks with reflective strips will be placed onto the road at its closure point, allowing pedestrian, cyclists, equestrians and people with wheelchairs to pass through, but restrict motor traffic.

 In addition to the closure, the existing streetlighting will be maintained/upgraded, ensuring good visibility at night.